denna211/UtilityCalculator/README.md

 Each PDF is identified by its own markers, so a file dropped on the wrong card gets filed on the right one automatically.
 Older Alectra bills carried the city water lines themselves.
 If one of those is loaded alongside a Guelph water bill for overlapping dates, the app warns about double counting rather than silently adding both.

+Text is rebuilt from the coordinates of each fragment rather than read in file order.
+Some statements, including the current Alectra one, store each row right to left, which puts every dollar amount ahead of its label and scrambles the metering row.
+Grouping fragments by baseline and sorting them left to right makes the layout read correctly regardless of how the file stores it.

 Every extracted field stays editable, so a failed read or an odd bill is just a matter of typing the numbers in.

 ## Scanned bills